This article was originally published on Networkworld.com on June 4, 2018 by Mark Casey, CEO of Apcela.

 Why SD-WAN is not a silver bullet

-So why do we think SD-WAN is the answer to all of our cloud application performance challenges?
+So why do we think SD-WAN is not the answer to all of our cloud application performance challenges?

 Well it seems that IT teams, and particularly those within large, complex global enterprises have become particularly adept at technology deployments but have traditionally relied on existing carriers for WAN transport architecture.
 When all of the applications resided in centralized data centers, the existing MPLS networks provided by the carriers served us well, with strong performance, if not specific SLAs, around availability, latency, jitter, and packet loss.